The Hidden Costs of Managing Your Own Money

 High TIDE vs. low TIDE

 - Time is one of the most vital traits.
-As traders and investors, we must consistently dedicate enough time to execute our plans.
+As traders and investors, you must consistently dedicate enough time to execute your plans.

 - Interest is equally important.
 You need to want to spend the time you have available on managing your money.
 Should your interest in investing fade over time, it's likely your results will fade as well.